top of page

 The verb 'empower' derives from the combination of two Old French words: 'en,' meaning 'in,' and 'pouair,' meaning 'to be able' or 'to have power.'
 In essence, its etymology signifies the act of conferring the capability or authority to individuals or groups, enabling them to take control or make decisions within a given context.
 This word's origin reflects the fundamental concept of empowerment as a process of granting individuals the ability to effect change or exercise their own power, thereby fostering self-determination and autonomy.

-Quiz: Find the meaning of empower
+Quiz: Find the meaning of the verb empower:

 Try Again!